nienkedekker/nienke.dev/content/introduction-to-functional-programming-for-js-developers.md

  Another concept that's worth diving into more is *shared state.* In JavaScript applications, chances are you're dealing with shared state.
 For example, a user is logged in, and based on their logged in status (`isLoggedIn`) you're showing different components.
 The state of these components depend on a shared global state.
 When this becomes problematic is when one component modifies the `isLoggedIn` state (it can do that, because isLoggedIn is global and mutable).
 This may prevent the other involved parties from working correctly.
 In short, one component can affect another in ways you can't always predict.

 A declarative framework like React helps you avoid these issues, but you can use functional programming methods to avoid issues from cropping up when modifying the global shared state.
 Instead of mutating the state directly from inside a component, you can create a Store, which contains methods for mutating state, and call those Store methods from inside your component.
-This is exactly what Redux does.
 By moving the responsibility of mutating state from a view component to a single source of truth (the store), your program becomes more predictable.
+Note that a Store is _still_ an instance of shared state that can be mutated by more than one party, but you've at least managed to somewhat isolate state logic.

 ## Other concepts